Tulsi Gabbard Defends Ellen DeGeneres’ Friendship With George W. Bush

 — Ellen DeGeneres (@TheEllenShow) October 8, 2019

 Regardless, the comment isn’t out of character for Gabbard.
 She previously met with Syrian dictator Bashar Assad and has been open about her belief that the U.S. should talk to its enemies.
-Per Reason, she also criticized both Republican and Democratic leaders that are “heavily influenced by the military-industrial complex,” which she claims profits off of continuing to wage wasteful wars that are not in the best interests of U.S. citizens.
+Per Reason, she also criticized both Republican and Democratic leaders that are “heavily influenced by the military-industrial complex,” which she claims profits off waging wasteful wars that are not in the best interests of U.S. citizens.

-The 38-year-old Hawaii Representative also faced criticism for intially opposing Donald Trump’s impeachment in the wake of his controversial phone call with President Volodymyr Zelensky, suggesting that it would “further divide” the United States.
+The 38-year-old Hawaii representative also faced criticism for initially opposing Donald Trump’s impeachment in the wake of his controversial phone call with President Volodymyr Zelensky, suggesting that it would “further divide” the United States.
 She later reversed her position and suggested that — upon reading the transcript of the call — she was in support of impeachment proceedings against Trump.
-According to Gabbard, the inquiry is necessary, and failing to do so will “set a very dangerous precedent.”
+According to Gabbard, the inquiry is necessary and failing to do so will “set a very dangerous precedent.”

 Gabbard is set to appear in the October Democratic debate.
 She is currently in 12th place in the polls overall and has met the donor requirements for the November debate.
 However, she still needs to hit 3 percent or higher in four DNC-approved polls — or 5 percent or higher in two polls from DNC-approved early states — to take the November debate stage.